Get information to support you and your loved one with recovery from the ICU when you return home.

 Sleep

 You might have trouble getting to sleep or you might wake up often during the night.
-Some people experience nightmares or flashbacks.
-These can be frightening, and you should tell your nurse or doctor.
+Some people experience nightmares or flashbacks, these can be frightening.

-If you are having any problems sleeping, let the nurse or doctor know so they can help.
+If you are having any problems sleeping, let your family health care provider know so they can help.

 -